Syndal High School

-Syndal High School (also known as Syndal Secondary School) was a public secondary school located in Glen Waverley, Victoria, Australia.
+Syndal High School (also known as Syndal Secondary School) was a public secondary school located in Glen Waverley, Victoria, and was open from 1967 to 1996.

 History

-With rapid postwar population growth to the east of Melbourne, various State and Federal Governments recognised the need to provide suitable educational facilities.
-Many of these suburbs provided affordable accommodation and were thus popular with returning World War II servicemen.
+Following World War II there was rapid population growth to the east of Melbourne.
+Many of these eastern suburbs provided affordable accommodation and were thus popular with returning servicemen as well as immigrants displaced by the war in Europe.

 In Syndal, housing was often on subdivided farmland and relatively cheap.
-Many new residents were also immigrants displaced by the War in Europe.
-From 1947 the Shire's population grew by 2000 a year to 1954, and then by 3000 a year to reach just under 45,000 in 1961, the year that Mulgrave became the City of Waverley (Monash since 1995).

-It was quickly realised that the children of these servicemen, would need suitable government-funded Primary and Secondary educational facilities.
-Syndal High School was opened in 1967.
+Consequently, the Shire's population grew by 2000 a year from 1947 to 1954, increasing to 3000 a year to reach just under 45,000 in 1961, the year that Mulgrave became the City of Waverley (until being renamed the City of Monash in 1995).
+Various State and Federal Governments recognised the need to provide suitable primary and secondary educational facilities for the children in these newly-established suburbs, and Syndal High School was opened in 1967.

 Architecture

-The school buildings at Syndal were the 'C-800' style, popular in Victoria through the late 1960s and early 1970s (surviving examples of this style can be found at Westernport Secondary College and the Banksia campus of Keysborough Secondary College).
-The design consists of a rectangular compound formed from inward-facing classrooms, this compound enclosing a pair of hexagonal-shaped buildings, one a library, and the other a flexible-use cluster of classrooms with an internal hexagonal, highly functional drama room in the centre of the cluster.
-The latter 'hexagon' was designed to enable internal walls to be temporarily reconfigured, allowing for team-teaching of larger groups, or other collaborative activities.
+The school buildings at Syndal were in the 'C-800' style, popular in Victoria through the late 1960s and early 1970s and still surviving at Westernport Secondary College and the Banksia campus of Keysborough Secondary College.
+The design consists of a rectangular compound formed from inward-facing classrooms which together enclose a pair of hexagonal-shaped buildings, one a library, and the other a flexible-use cluster of classrooms with an internal hexagonal, highly functional drama room in the centre.
+This 'hexagon' was designed to enable internal walls to be temporarily reconfigured, allowing for team-teaching of larger groups or other collaborative activities.
 This functionality has now been reproduced in Glen Waverley Secondary College's Middle School Building, where the reconfigurable classroom design supports Enquiry Learning pedagogies.